US President Richard Nixon and his wife Pat end their visit to Ireland.

 The motorcade travelled through O’Connell Street in Dublin en route to Dublin Airport.
 At the airport President Nixon and his wife waved to the crowd before boarding Air Force One.

-This footage is taken from an RTÉ News report broadcast on 5 October 1970.
+An RTÉ News report broadcast on 5 October 1970.